Oscar Dunn: Acting Governor of Louisiana

-Dunn assumed the office of acting governor of Louisiana for a total of 39 days during the period between May 5, 1871, and July 18, 1871, after Warmoth sustained an injury to his foot that required two extended absences from the state, thus making Dunn the first African-American governor in the history of the United States.
+Dunn assumed the office of acting governor of Louisiana for a total of 39 days during the period between May 5, 1871, and July 18, 1871, after Warmoth sustained an injury to his foot that required two extended absences from the state, thus making Dunn the first African-American serving as governor in the history of the United States.
 As acting governor, Dunn weighed in on a number of serious matters, including a petition from four European consuls to commute the sentences of two Spanish nationals scheduled for execution.
 Nearing the end of his recovery in Pass Christian, Mississippi, Warmoth sent his secretary to New Orleans to lock Dunn out of the governor's office after disagreement over executive actions.
 Warmoth soon thereafter return to the city and his office.

 Death

 On November 22, 1871, Dunn died at home, at age 49, after a brief and sudden illness.
 He had been campaigning for the upcoming state and presidential elections.
 There was speculation that he was poisoned by political enemies, but no evidence was found.
 According to Nick Weldon at the Historic New Orleans Collection, Dunn's symptoms were consistent with arsenic poisoning: vomiting and shivering.
 Only four out of the seven doctors who examined Dunn signed off on the official cause of death, suspecting murder.
 No confirmation was made because Dunn's family had refused an autopsy.

 The Dunn funeral was reported as one of the largest in New Orleans.
 As many as 50,000 people lined Canal Street for the procession, and newspapers across the nation reported the event.
 State officials, Masonic lodges and civic and social organizations participated in the procession from the St. James A.M.E. church to his grave site.
 He was interred in the Cassanave family mausoleum at St. Louis Cemetery No. 2.